headzoo/ocean/README.md

 Ocean
 =====
 A simple lexer for go that supports shell-style quoting, commenting, piping, redirecting, and escaping.
+Ocean uses a simple state machine to tokenize a complete shell command into individual words and sentences.
+For example the shell command `ls -l . | grep "file name" > output.txt` is tokenized into the array `["ls", "-l", ".", "|", "grep", "file name", ">", "output.txt"]`.
+Note that Ocean does more than split the string on each splace.
+It's mindful of quotes and escaping.

 ### Examples